How to find every company in your total addressable market in the UK

 The UK has one of the most comprehensive public company databases in the world: Companies House.
 Every company incorporated in England, Wales, Scotland, or Northern Ireland is registered there.
 Over 5.5 million companies, with filings going back decades, available for free.

-What Companies House holds on each company includes the company name and registered address, the names and appointment dates of every current and former director, annual accounts showing financial position (and for many companies, turnover), persons with significant control, filing history, and the company's Standard Industrial Classification (SIC) code - its stated industry category.
+What Companies House holds on each company: the company name and registered address, the names and appointment dates of every current and former director, annual accounts showing financial position, persons with significant control, filing history, and the company's SIC code.

 Using SIC codes to map a market - and why they fall short

 SIC codes are the UK government's taxonomy for classifying business activity.
-They were designed in the mid-twentieth century and updated most recently in 2007.
 Every company on the register is required to assign itself at least one SIC code.

 The first problem is breadth.
-The SIC taxonomy has around 730 codes covering the entire UK economy.
-Many of those codes are very broad.
-"Other business support service activities" (82990) covers everything from call centres to mystery shoppers to conference organisers.
-"Other professional, scientific and technical activities" (74909) is similarly wide.
-Companies in these codes may have nothing in common beyond the fact that their accountant couldn't find a better fit.
+Many codes are very broad.
+"Other business support service activities" covers everything from call centres to mystery shoppers to conference organisers.

 SIC code reference table for UK B2B prospecting

-A few important caveats.
-Many companies will appear under codes not listed here.
+A few important caveats: many companies will appear under codes not listed here.
 Many companies in the codes listed here will not match your ICP at all.
 Use this table as a starting universe, not a definitive filter.
-The companies you find in a SIC-filtered search should always be validated against the actual company profile before entering your prospecting workflow.

 How Firmbase approaches this